KyberNetwork/smart-contracts/README.md

 1. If contracts have not been compiled, run `./compilation.sh`.
 This step can be skipped subsequently.
 2. Run `./tst.sh`
 3. Use `-f` for running a specific test file.
 4. Use `-k` to specify a specific hardfork version.
+Runs on Petersburg by default.

 ### Example Commands
 `./tst.sh -f "./test/kyberReserve.js"`
-`./tst.sh -f "./test/kyberReserve.js" -k istanbul`
+`./tst.sh -f "./test/kyberNetworkProxy.js" -k "istanbul"`

 ### Example
 `npx buidler test --no-compile ./test/kyberNetwork.js`